fcesc-code/aboutme/STYLEGUIDE.md

 ### Why another styleguide?

 Any styleguide is based on choices.
 Some are good today, and might be terrible in a few years.
 Others have a personal flavour.
 There may be mistakes and good ones.
+Since the aim of this exercise was to justify the choice for a styleguide, I checked some styleguides first before blindly going for one.
+My findings:
 \
-Since the aim of this exercise was to use a styleguide, I checked some styleguides.
-Some findings:

 - There are lots of contradictory statements regarding style css guides.
 While some dedicate lines to id naming conventions, others abhor the idea of having id as a selector.
 We can extend this comment to css frameworks, patterns, whatever you name it.
 Therefore, there is space for filtering out the noise and making personal choices.
 - There has been clearly an evolution in the css and html landscape.
 If you see a styleguide from 2005... it is too old.
 It is strikingly clear for html semantic tags for instance.
 The opportunity to go further than legacy-based practices is out there.
-- I am an optimist junior developer and still learning.
+- I am a junior developer, continuously learning.
 I tend to be optimist when it comes down to estimating.
 Otherwise, I would probably not be writing these lines.

 \
 So the stage is set for creating this tiny custom styleguide.